Domestication of Ficus carica: Modern uses

-There are many different ways that people continue to consume fig fruits today.
-The most common forms of consumption are either dried, sliced, and then eaten, or dried and then made into a sticky paste which can then be used in a variety of different products.
+There are many ways that people continue to consume fig fruits today.
+The most common forms of consumption are either dried, sliced, and then eaten, or dried and then made into a sticky paste which can then be used in a variety of products.
 This is mostly because it is extremely hard to keep fresh figs, as they spoil within a very short amount of time.
 So, more often than not, if figs are to be consumed fresh then they must be eaten in the place which they are grown because they are unable to make the journey of exportation.
 It is for this reason that, for most of their history, around 95% of all the figs produced in the world were destined to be dried.
 However, despite the difficulties that they pose, the demand for fresh figs has recently greatly increased.
 From 2002 to 2006, the demand for fresh figs increased four-fold.
 Besides dried or fresh, figs are also sometimes canned and used in pastries and, although it is not commonly known, they can even be fermented and distilled into alcohol.
 It many places in the world, it is common to grind up the figs that either do not meet standards, or rot before they can be consumed, in order to make a sort of animal feed.